amalpotra/spotlight-cursor/README.md

 # spotlight-cursor
- A custom cursor for websites, with spotlight effect.
+ <b>A custom cursor for websites, with spotlight effect.</b>
+ Using HTML, CSS and JQuery.
+ Image source - Unsplash